Team-Vision-Lab/INCYDE/README.md

 ## Dataset License

-The Cyclone Intensity Estimation Dataset is distributed under the [Creative Commons Attribution 4.0 International (CC-BY) License](https://creativecommons.org/licenses/by/4.0/).
-Please see the [LICENSE](LICENSE) file for more details.
+The Cyclone Intensity Estimation Dataset is distributed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).
 ## Dataset DOI

 If you use this dataset in your research or project, please cite it as follows: